 Students are assigned alphabetically to the same homeroom for all four years.
 Students are to be in their homeroom by 8:00 a.m. for opening exercises, announcements, homeroom business and daily attendance.
-Homeroom period is a closed period.
-Students should not request to be excused from homeroom to go to their locker, the Writing Lab, other classes, etc. Teachers may assign seating.
+Teachers may assign seating.

 Library

 The high school library is a community space where students are welcome to read, study, meet with a group, do homework or host an activity.
 Its mission is to provide students with the resources and strategies to acquire, assess, and utilize information and technology effectively and responsibly, to teach and promote good digital citizenship, and to engage students with literature in all of its genres and formats.